How customers and their suppliers must treat VAT if they're using self-billing arrangements.

 Claiming input tax incorrectly can result in an assessment, which may carry a penalty and interest.

-To help avoid this, please remember that you cannot claim input tax:
+To help avoid this, remember that you cannot claim input tax:

-- when your supplier is not registered for VAT, or has deregistered
+when your supplier is not registered for VAT, or has cancelled their VAT registration

 If you find that you have claimed input tax incorrectly, see VAT Notice 700/45: How to correct VAT errors and make adjustments or claims.
 This will tell you how to correct the error and how you can avoid a penalty.